Japanese Bolivians: Language

 First-generation Japanese settlers generally use Japanese in their daily discourse, and cannot speak Spanish fluently.
 Subsequent generations had a decreased fluency in the Japanese language, which was attributed to the absence of Japanese-language schools in communes and speak Spanish more fluently than the first-generation settlers.
 Many first-generation settlers in Colonia Okinawa are still able to speak Okinawan.

 Religion

 A study done by an Christopher Reichl and Thompson in the 1960s among the Japanese settlers at San Juan de Yapacaní noted that 32% of the Japanese were Buddhist, with an equal number who were Roman Catholics.
 A minority identified themselves as members of Soka Gakkai or Shinto.
-The majority of the Japanese Catholics converted to the faith after reaching Bolivia.
-Conversion to Catholicism among the Japanese community increased during the 20th century, which Thompson noted was due to the absence of strong Shinto or Buddhist religious institutions which the settlers could emphasise their faith.
+The majority of Japanese Catholics converted to the faith after reaching Bolivia.
+Conversion to Catholicism among the Japanese community increased during the 20th century, which Thompson noted was due to the absence of strong Shinto or Buddhist religious institutions which the settlers could practice their faith.
 Among the non-Christian Japanese, some first and second-generation settlers maintained household Shinto shrines, although the sizeable majority became agnostic in religious outlook.